 In California, the statute of limitations for a personal injury loss, such as a pedestrian accident, is typically two years from the date of the accident.
 If your claim is against a government entity, you may have only six months to file an administrative claim.
 Failure to file a lawsuit before the deadline expires will likely result in the court dismissing your case.
 The courts are not very forgiving when you miss the statute of limitations deadline.
 Our Long Beach pedestrian injury attorneys will help ensure you file your lawsuit on time.

-How a Long Beach Pedestrian Injury Lawyer Can Assist You
+How a Long Beach Pedestrian Accident Attorney Can Assist You

 Your attorney will handle all the complex legal aspects, so you can concentrate on healing and getting back to work.
 We will request all your records, gather all other evidence, conduct a scene investigation, and hire industry experts if needed.
 Depending on the severity of your injuries, we may need to hire someone who can prepare a report on your future loss of earning, disability, disfigurement, etc.

-Contact Our Long Beach Pedestrian Accident Attorneys Today
+Contact Our Long Beach Pedestrian Accident Lawyer Today

 Michael Beliz previously worked at two of the most prominent plaintiffs’ personal injury firms in Southern California, handling all types of personal injury matters.
 If you have a different kind of personal injury claim, we can also assist you.
-Some of the other types of California personal injury claims we handle include:
+Some of the other types of California personal injury claims our lawyer handles include:

-If you suffered injuries due to another party’s actions, don’t hesitate to contact The Beliz Law Firm today.
+If you suffered injuries due to another party’s actions, don’t hesitate to contact The Beliz Law Firm, P.C. today.
 Let us review your case and advise you on the best course of legal action.

 What Else Should You Look For In A Long Beach Pedestrian Accident Attorney?